 Chengli joins the caravan to travel down the merchant route known as the Silk Road, but it is a dangerous life, as his father knew.
 The desert is harsh, and there are many bandits, particularly drawn to Chengli’s caravan because a princess, her servants, and royal guards are traveling with them.
 This story invites readers to experience the sights, sounds, and smells of this fabled desert route.

 Hardcover ISBN: 978-1-933718-54-5 | 184 pages | $14.95

-When not writing or traveling, she hikes, bikes, and plays cello in a local orchestra.
-She and her family lived many years in the town of Clarence Center near Buffalo, New York, and currently reside in Livermore, California.
+When she wasn’t writing or traveling, Hildi enjoyed hiking, biking, and playing cello in a local orchestra.
+She and her family lived many years in the town of Clarence Center near Buffalo, New York, and later resided in Livermore, California.